 States already have regulations regarding the business people can engage in with various criminal backgrounds, and insurance is regulated by the states.

 So, how do we end up with a big fat federal regulation?
 Well, let us just say, the ‘90s were wild.
 And one of the major bipartisan initiatives back then was being tough on crime.
 In a sweeping regulatory package that was lauded as the most expansive criminal regulation in U.S. history, President Bill Clinton signed the Violent Crime Control and Law Enforcement Act of 1994.
-While much of the law targeted violent crime, including expanding the death penalty, pouring money into policing, and creating offices specifically addressing domestic violence (and no, the law isn’t controversial at all, why do you ask?), it also took aim at white-collar crimes like marketing schemes that defraud the elderly … and insurance.
+While much of the law targeted violent crime, including expanding the death penalty, pouring money into policing, and creating offices specifically to address domestic violence (and no, the law isn’t controversial at all, why do you ask?), it also took aim at white-collar crimes like marketing schemes that defraud the elderly … and insurance.

 The provisions regarding insurance are toward the end of the 356 pages of reforms and outline punitive measures for anyone involved in fraud or dishonesty when transacting business across state lines.
 In addition to prison and fines, those involved in interstate commerce crimes are automatically barred from being in insurance sales roles.
 Of course, you can still get an exemption from this barrier, which is how we get to the 1033 waiver.

 Section 1033: Crimes by or affecting persons engaged in the business of insurance whose activities affect interstate commerce

 If you want to read it word for word, hit the PDF on page 321 and enjoy.
 If you want the “I had a friend who took this class last semester and gave me their notes” version:

 If you’re involved in insurance across state lines in any way (not counting as a policy owner/beneficiary) and you: